West Des Moines Cataract Surgery

 Many patients think that a cataract is actually a film that spreads over the surface of the eye.
 Some patients are even concerned that cataracts will make them go blind.
-In reality a cataract is a natural occurring change in the eye that is a gradual clouding that makes vision less sharp over time.
-Patients typically report the sensation of looking through wax paper, they often have trouble driving at night and colors seems very dull.
+In reality, a cataract is a naturally occurring change in the eye that is a gradual clouding that makes vision less sharp over time.
+Patients typically report the sensation of looking through the wax paper, they often have trouble driving at night and colors seems very dull.
 As you already know the eye works much like a camera and like a camera the lens must be very clear to see well.
 A healthy transparent lens absorbs light and accurately focuses it onto the retina, providing a crisp clear image.
 As the aging process takes hold of our eyes proteins begin to clump together forming opaque clusters.
 Over time these protein deposits eventually cloud the entire lens allowing significantly less light to pass through.
 The small amount of light that does make it through is diffused or scattered leaving vision defocused.
-These protein clusters can also change the color of the normal clear lens making it a yellowish brown color.
+These protein clusters can also change the color of the normally clear lens making it a yellowish brown color.

 Please feel free to visit the other pages of the cataract center on the Des Moines Eye Surgeons ophthalmology website.
 You might begin with the cataract surgery page to get a better understanding of how the surgical process works.
 Major advancements in technology have made modern day cataract surgery much easier than the past.
 No longer are long hospitalizations required to have cataracts removed.
 Please also feel free to learn more about our premium lens implants as well.

 - Needing brighter light to read

 Cataract surgery is the only way a cataract can be treated.
 However, if the symptoms of the cataract are tolerable and you can maintain your level of daily activities, surgery may not be needed.
 Sometimes during the early development of the cataract, a simple change in your glasses prescription will improve your vision.
 Surgery should be considered when cataracts cause enough loss of clarity to interfere with daily activities.